New Zealand needs government with incentives to think beyond the next election.

 The Problem

-New Zealand's Parliament, like many other countries, has three structural problems that no change of government fixes:
+New Zealand's Parliament, like many other countries, has three problems that no change of government fixes:

-These three are not failures of political will.
-They are actual design characteristics of a system built for a different era.
+These 3 problems are not failures of political will or bad character, on the whole.
+They are actual design features of a system built for a different era.

 The Fix